ilham-raslan/quant-finance/README.md

 ### 6. Performance & Vectorisation
 - Profile calibration and bootstrapping routines
-- Optimize using vectorised operations or JIT compilation
+- Optimise using vectorised operations or JIT compilation

 ### 7. Documentation & Readability
 - Add detailed docstrings to all core classes/functions